susam/uncap/README.md

  1. Map Caps Lock key to Escape key on a new Windows system with almost no effort.
 Just download and double-click.
 This is the primary reason why Uncap was written.
-This tool was written for users of vi editor who like to map their Caps Lock key to Escape key for convenience.
+This tool was written for users of vi/Vim editor who like to map their Caps Lock key to Escape key for convenience.
  2. Map any key to any key, multiple keys to other keys, or disable keys using command line arguments.
 No additional file or script is